 A few other sleep tips:

-- Try reading a few pages from a book before bed.
+- Try reading a few pages from a book close to bedtime.
 Opt for reading vs. TV whenever you can.

 - Avoid screens an hour before you want to be asleep.
 This is so hard I know.
 It is something I have yet to master.